aharita/windows-mobile-6-configuration/README.md

-Windows Mobile 6 Utils
+Windows Mobile 6 Configuration Helper
 ======================

-The purpose of this library is to provide helper classes that you can use to ease your development on the Windows Mobile 6 platform.
+The purpose of this library is to provide a configuration helper classes that you can use to ease your development on the Windows Mobile 6 platform.

 ConfigurationHelper.cs
 ----------------------
 Windows Mobile does not support application configuration out of the box.
 In this library you will find a light and easy to use configuration setup.
 You just need to add a Configuration.xml file as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>